-DUE TO THE CORONAVIRUS THE CONFERENCE IS POSTPONED for YET ANOTHER year to: March 11-13, 2022.
+DUE TO OMICRON THE CONFERENCE IS POSTPONED for YET ANOTHER year to: March 10-12, 2023.

 This conference will discuss questions about Kant’s philosophy of right.
 For example: What status does the philosophy of right have in the practical philosophy of Kant’s philosophy?
 What is the relation between right and morality?
 What is the significance of the fact that Kant holds that the fundamental principles of the doctrine of right can only be introduced through postulates?
 As Kant seems to hold that a treatise on right is to begin with very general reflections concerning the efficacy of the will, and ends his treatises with very detailed discussions of the different institutions of a proper state, how exactly are these two sides of the philosophy of right related to each other?

 No registration is required.
 The event is open to the public.

 Persons with a disability who think they may need assistance, please send an email to koschel [at] uchicago.edu in advance.